walid885/WT-eth01-QEMU-/README.md

 I did some research, and trying this solution found in stack overflow : link: https://stackoverflow.com/questions/21277806/fatal-early-eof-fatal-index-pack-failed

 note: problem solved with setting an unlimited packedGitLimit, I guess the EOF was caused by the defalut memory limit in git configuration.

+# problem in Step two, caused by the --recursive flag,
+in order to comeplet the Setup, you must completee the installation of the esp_idf , from the esp documentation, and then completing the installation via the esp extension, so that the get to recgonize each other
+=> this is configuration of the setup step is done !